openfoodfacts/openfoodfacts-server/docs/reference/api-cheatsheet.md

-# Open Food Facts Reference CheatSheet
+# Open Food Facts API - CheatSheet

 This reference cheatsheet gives you a quick reminder to send requests to the OFF API.